 Remember that constipation is often equated to poor gut health.
-Your gut consists of ‘good’ and ‘bad’ bacteria (flora or microbes).
+Your gut consists of ‘good’ and ‘bad’ bacteria.
 The good bacteria absorb nutrients and minerals from your food and protects your stomach lining from infections.
 When you are constipated, your stomach lining is most probably inflamed and there can be an imbalance in the good and bad bacteria.

-As a result of this mess, your skin can suffer and you may see pop-ups of acne (commonly called pimples or breakouts), puffiness under your eyes, dark circles, and rashes, all of which are stemming from your gut.
+As a result of this mess, your skin can suffer and you may see pop-ups of acne, puffiness under your eyes, dark circles, and rashes, all of which are stemming from your gut.

 3. Constipation Can Leave You With a Bad Breath

 Constipation is a result of bowel obstructions.
-A blockage in your intestinal tract (either small or large) can cause breath that smells like feces (poop), not only because of the feces trapped inside your intestines but also due to any more food that you eat cannot move down your intestinal tract.
+A blockage in your intestinal tract (either small or large) can cause breath that smells like faeces (poop), not only because of the faeces trapped inside your intestines but also due to any more food that you eat cannot move down your intestinal tract.

 Some studies show that one-quarter of bad breath can be attributed to constipation!
 If you wish to get rid of your bad breath, you will have to make sure you have regular bowel movements.